revaturelabs/interviewquestions/Bigdata.md

 <blockquote>

 The actual size of data to store – 600 TB
-At what pace the data will increase in the future (per day/week/month/quarter/year) – Data trending analysis or business requirement justification (prediction)
-We are in Hadoop world, so replication factor plays an important role – default 3x replicas Hardware machine overhead (OS, logs etc.) – 2 disks were considered Intermediate mapper and reducer data output on hard disk - 1x Space utilization between 60 % to 70 % - Finally, as a perfect designer we never want our hard drive to be full with their storage capacity.
+Space utilization between 60 % to 70 %

 <details><summary> Explanation </summary>